sirreal/html-api-debugger/html-api-debugger/readme.txt

 = 2.6 =
 * Handle null bytes in selectors and context HTML.
+* Fix another error when using WordPress 6.7.

 = 2.5 =
 * Fix a crash when using WordPress 6.7.